Picnics with stingrays on Moorea island in French Polynesia, South Pacific beaches.

 The big action on Aitutaki involves either hiking to the top of 124 metre high Mount Maungapu for an overview of the area, snorkelling, fishing or scuba, with lunch served on one of the coconut tree shaded, white sand islands.

-The most popular island in Aitutaki is touted as one of the world’s best beaches, One Foot Island aka Tapuaetai, a 20 minute boat ride from the main island.
+The most popular island in Aitutaki is touted as one of the best South Pacific beaches, One Foot Island aka Tapuaetai, a 20 minute boat ride from the main island.

 Although the flight here is pricey (several 50 min flights a day), accommodation is not too bad, ranging from the expensive Aitutaki Lagoon Resort to some reasonable guest houses and backpacker lodges.